UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

       - click on "raw", you land here: <https://raw.githubusercontent.com/Sabryr/HPC_teaching_scripts/master/example-job.sh>
       - now you can download directly with `wget`, e.g.: `wget https://raw.githubusercontent.com/Sabryr/HPC_teaching_scripts/master/example-job.sh` - this will download the file and create the file in your current folder (on saga or wherever)

-- Is there an easy explanation of the difference between cores, nodes and pizzaboxes?
+- Is there an easy explanation of the difference between cores, nodes and postboxes?
-    - pizzabox = every box in the rack (the hardware)
+    - postboxes = every box in the rack (the hardware)
-    - node = a computer unit with CPUs and memory (if you prefer, a name for every pizzabox)
+    - node = a computer unit with Cups and memory (if you prefer, a name for every postboxes)
     - cores = processors in each node, to compute a task
     - beware of the term "CPU", it can have many different meanings.
-In hardware specs, a CPU typically has several cores/threads, but in Slurm "cpu" means core
+In hardware specs, a CPU typically has several cores/threads, but in Slurm "CPU" means core
     - Cores come in different flavors, it will  be covered tomorrow.

 - Getting error "can't write on swap file" when creating example.sh by vim